Is it Possible to Receive Injury Payment from a Dog Bite?

-- in a public place
+- In a public place

-- not being negligent or provoking the animal
+- Not being negligent or provoking the animal

-- invited (expressly or implied) onto private property
+- Invited (expressly or implied) onto private property

-- performing an employment duty under the law (such as delivering mail or reading a power meter)
+- Performing an employment duty under the law (such as delivering mail or reading a power meter)

-- otherwise lawfully on the property
+- Otherwise lawfully on the property

-The owner of the dog may be protected from a law suit or claim if they have a sign displaying the words "bad dog" or something to that effect on their property.
+The owner of the dog may be protected from a lawsuit or claim if they have a sign displaying the words "bad dog" or something to that effect on their property.
 However, if a child under 6 years old is bitten, the sign's presence doesn't matter.

-Filing a Dog Bite Claim in Florida
+What Happens After Filing a Dog Bite Claim in Florida?

 If the victim chooses to press charges, then the dog's owner may be found guilty of a first-degree misdemeanor.
 They may face fines or jail time.
 In cases where the dog is known to be dangerous, the owner may face felony charges and more severe consequences.
 The victim may be able to claim medical and other damages if their case is pursued and their injuries are serious.